crim-ca/weaver/README.rst

 API of the *Earth System Grid Federation* (`ESGF`_).
 The findings are reported on the |ogc-tb14|_ thread, and more explicitly in the |ogc-tb14-platform-er|_.

-The project as been employed for |ogc-tb15-ml|_ to demonstrate the use of Machine Learning interactions withOGC web standards in the context of natural resources applications.
+The project has been employed for |ogc-tb15-ml|_ to demonstrate the use of Machine Learning interactions with OGC web standards in the context of natural resources applications.
 The advancements are reported through the |ogc-tb15-ml-er|_.

 Developments are continued in |ogc-tb16|_ to improve methodologies in order to provide better